Co-Borrower vs Co-Signer in Education Loans: Indian Banking Terminology Explained

 Get Loan

-What should you consider when deciding between a co-borrower and a co-signer for an education loan in India?
+What is the difference between a co-borrower and a co-signer in Indian education loans?

 Vaishali Pandey